DesktopECHO/xWSL/README.md

 You will be asked a few questions.
 The installer script finds the current DPI scaling in Windows, you can set your own value if preferred:

-    [xWSL Installer 20201207]
+     [xWSL Installer 20201212]
      Enter a unique name for your xWSL distro or hit Enter to use default.
-    Keep this name simple, no space or underscore characters [xWSL]:
-    Port number for xRDP traffic or hit Enter to use default [3399]:
-    Port number for SSHd traffic or hit Enter to use default [3322]:
-    Set a custom DPI scale, or hit Enter to use Windows value [120]:
+     Keep this name simple, no space or underscore characters [xWSL]: xWSL-XFCE416 Port number for xRDP traffic or hit Enter to use default [3399]: 23399 Port number for SSHd traffic or hit Enter to use default [3322]: 23322 Set a custom DPI scale, or hit Enter for Windows default [1]: 1.25
      [Not recommended!]
-Type X to eXclude from Windows Defender: X
+Type X to eXclude from Windows Defender:

-    Installing xWSL Distro [xWSL] to "C:\Users\Zero\xWSL"
+     Installing xWSL Distro [xWSL-XFCE416] to "C:\xWSL-XFCE416"
      This will take a few minutes, please wait...

 The installer will download and install the [**LxRunOffline**](https://github.com/DDoSolitary/LxRunOffline) distro manager and [Windows Store Ubuntu image](https://www.microsoft.com/en-bm/p/ubuntu/9nblggh4msv6?).
 Reference times will vary depending on system performance and the presence of antivrirus software.
 A fast system amd network can complete the install in less than 10 minutes.

-    [20:35:21] Installing Ubuntu 20.04 LTS
+     [14:49:13] Installing Ubuntu 20.04 LTS (~1m30s)
-    [20:36:51] Git clone xWSL from GitHub
-    [20:38:00] Install base packages
-    [20:44:59] Install dependencies for desktop environment
-    [20:46:46] Install XFCE4 desktop environment
-    [20:49:41] Install media playback components
-    [20:51:46] Cleaning up unneeded packages
+     [14:49:30] Git clone and update repositories (~2m00s) [14:50:44] Remove un-needed packages (~1m30s)
+     [14:51:14] Configure apt-fast Downloader (~0m45s)
+     [14:51:25] Remote Desktop Components (~4m45s)
+     [14:55:53] XFCE4 (~2m15s)
-    [20:52:44] Install Mozilla Seamonkey web browser
+     [14:57:37] Install Mozilla Seamonkey and media playback (~2m00s) [14:59:44] Post-install clean-up (~0m45s)

 At the end of the script you will be prompted to create a non-root user which will automatically be added to sudo'ers.

-    Enter name of primary user for xWSL: zero
-    Enter password for zero: ********
+     Enter name of primary user for xWSL-XFCE416: utest Enter password for utest: *****

      Open Windows Firewall Ports for xRDP, SSH, mDNS...
      Building RDP Connection file, Console link, Init system...
-    Building Uninstaller...
-[C:\Users\Zero\xWSL\Uninstall xWSL.cmd]
      Building Scheduled Task...
-    SUCCESS: The scheduled task "xWSL" has successfully been created.
+     SUCCESS: The scheduled task "xWSL-XFCE416" has successfully been created.

-          Start: Mon 11/09/2020 @ 20:29
+           Start: Sat 12/12/2020 @ 14:46
-            End: Mon 11/09/2020 @ 20:54
+             End: Sat 12/12/2020 @ 14:59
-       Packages: 911
+        Packages: 965

-      - xRDP Server listening on port 3399 and SSHd on port 3322.
+       - xRDP Server listening on port 23399 and SSHd on port 23322.

        - Links for GUI and Console sessions have been placed on your desktop.

-      - (Re)launch init from the Task Scheduler or by running the following command: schtasks /run /tn xWSL
+       - (Re)launch init from the Task Scheduler or by running the following command:
+         schtasks /run /tn xWSL-XFCE416

-     xWSL Installation Complete!
+      xWSL-XFCE416 Installation Complete!
 GUI will start in a few seconds...

-A successful xWSL install will show 956 packages installed.
-When install completes the XFCE desktop session is launched using saved credentials.
+A successful install will show 965 packages installed.
+An XFCE desktop session is launched with stored credentials.

 **Configure xWSL to start at boot (like a service, no console window)**

- - Right-click the task in Task Scheduler, click properties
+* Right-click the task in Task Scheduler, click properties
- - Click the checkbox for **Run whether user is logged on or not** and click **OK**
+* Click the checkbox for **Run whether user is logged on or not** and click **OK**
- - Enter your Windows credentials when prompted
+* Enter your Windows credentials when prompted

 Reboot your PC when complete and xWSL will startup automatically.

 **Start/Stop Operation**